 The Subscription Administrator is the person within your department (usually a technician) who has control of who is on the subscription.

-They can add people to the subscription at any time.
-This means that only people authorised to use the subscription benefit from your departmental subscription, and if someone has been missed out by accident, changes can be made in-house.
+They can add and remove people from the subscription at any time.
+This means that only people authorised to use the subscription benefit from your subscription.

 If you are entitled to be added to your department's subscription, you may have already been added to your subscription.
 You can check your subscription status through 'My Account'.

 If you have not been added to your department's subscription, and you have been given an enrolment code by your university, you can enter this from 'My Account'.

 If you have not been added to your department's subscription, and you do not have an enrolment code, please contact your department's subscription administrator, whose details can be found on this page.
 If your subscription administrator is not listed, please contact us to be added to the subscription.

 Yes – you can collaborate with any Gorilla user anywhere in the world.
 And together you can choose whether or not to use tokens from your departmental subscription.

 By default in Gorilla only the project owner can change recruitment policies and assign tokens.
 The project owner is the person that create the project folder in Gorilla.
 So, if Nick Hodges from Gorilla University adds Jo to a project, the tokens come from Nick (or his subscription).
 If Jo Evershed from Cauldron Institute adds Nick to one of her projects, the tokens come from Jo (or her subscription).